mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ## Do I still love it?

 When I do these writeups, I think about whether I still love being a bootstrapped founder.
 This is the first year where it's difficult to say yes.

 As TinyPilot grows, the highs are high but the lows are lower.

 I'll start with the positives.
 I enjoy feeling like I run a real business.
 Before TinyPilot, my businesses typically earned less than $500 per month.
-At that scale, you're so limited in what you can do.
-It's not enough to hire for any skilled roles or pay for tooling.
-You end up grinding away at problems you know are already solved, but you have to reinvent the wheel out of necessity.
+At that scale, you're extremely limited.
+You can't hire for any skilled roles or pay for expert guidance.
+You end up grinding away at problems you know are already solved, but you have to reinvent the wheel because you can't afford the already-invented ones.

 With TinyPilot, I can pay for tooling or hire specialists where it makes sense.
 TinyPilot uses elegant cases for the Voyager, and it's because I hired an awesome 3D printing designer.
 If I didn't have money for that, I definitely wouldn't have spent hundreds of hours learning to make CAD designs and operating a 3D printer.